 ETF and the Board have statutory authority for program administration and oversight of the WDC.
 The Board contracts for administrative services for the WDC through a competitive bid process.
-The Board's current contract (ETJ0061) with Empower for WDC administrative services is for the period Dec.
-1, 2022-Nov.
-30, 2027, with the option to renew for two additional 3-year periods.
+The Board's current contract (ETJ0061) with Empower for WDC administrative services is for the period December 1, 2022, through November 30, 2027, with the option to renew for two additional 3-year periods.
 Empower's annual administrative fee is \$2,623,960, which is prorated and collected monthly by Empower.